opendroneid/receiver-android/supported-smartphones.md

 ### List of Devices and Their Capabilities

 You can find the list of tested devices in the table below.
 For each device, we provide either ✅ if it passed or ❌ if it failed.
 Each test contains the approximate date it happened.
+It is assumed that the device was tested with the latest OS version.

 Please note that most smartphones were tested in Q1 2020 and they do not contain proof screenshots.
 Therefore, their functionality may have changed since.
 We plan to continuously update this list and increase the reliability of information by adding screenshot evidence.